Do you remember the 7 Dwarfs names?

 Happy wears a yellow shirt with a red vest, blue trousers and sports an orange hat.

 Although Bashful has a soft spot for Snow White, he never summons up enough courage to tell her how he feels.
-He only becomes open when he’s alone with the other dwarfs.
+He only becomes open when he’s alone with his fellow dwarfs.

 Bashful wears a gold shirt and red pants with a green hat.

-Sneezy dwarf is known for his snoring and sneezes so powerful that they can move objects and people across the room.
-He often gives warnings when a sneeze is about to attack (from his hay fever) and the other dwarfs try and stifle it by holding his nose.
+Sneezy dwarf is known for his snoring, stuffy nose and powerful sneezes that they can move objects and people across the room.
+He often gives warnings when a sneeze is about to attack (from his hay fever) and the other dwarfs try and control his sneezing by holding his nose.

 This was the last Dwarfs name that Walt Disney had decided upon and chose to use a physical attribute instead of a personality trait when naming him.